mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 After some research, I saw some comments that the Asus Prime A320I-K requires a BIOS upgrade before it can work with the Athlon 3000G.
 I remember seeing that during parts selection, and I breezed by it.
 I've done BIOS updates in the past, and they're no big deal.
 I didn't think about how I'd do a BIOS when I _don't have a CPU_.

-I caught an extremely lucky break in realizing that the CPU from my 2017 homelab server build was compatible going back to BIOS version XX.
-So I borrowed the CPU and GPU from that build, and I got it to boot!
+I caught an extremely lucky break in realizing that the AMD Ryzen 7 1700 CPU from my [2017 homelab VM server](/building-a-vm-homelab-2017/) was compatible [from BIOS version 0212](https://www.asus.com/us/Motherboards-Components/Motherboards/PRIME/PRIME-A320I-K/HelpDesk_CPU/).
+I borrowed the CPU and GPU from that server, and I got my new NAS server to boot!

-Strangely, even after I got the syste to boot with borrowed parts, the BIOS reported that it was version XXX, which ASUS claims _is_ compatible with the AMD Athlon 3000G CPU.
+Strangely, even after I got the system to boot with borrowed parts, the BIOS reported that it was version XXX, which ASUS claims _is_ compatible with the AMD Athlon 3000G CPU.
 The BIOS supports downloading its own updates, and I tried doing that, but it kept telling me that I had the latest BIOS version available, even though I could clearly see later BIOS versions.

 I ended up having to download the BIOS files manually and load them on a USB disk.
 I upgraded to BIOS version XXX, and _then_ it recognized my Athlon 3000G.

 So if you're trying a similar build, watch out for CPU compatiblity.

-## Benchmarks
+## Performance benchmarks

 One of the surprises to me in writing this up is that I couldn't find any good benchmarking tools for measuring NAS performance.
 There are tools that can benchmark local disk writes, but those will miss bottlenecks in the Samba network sharing stack or in the networking equipment.